Ivanka Trump helps roll out women's entrepreneurship initiative

 Though Ivanka Trump will be an advocate for We-Fi moving forward, the White House has said she will play no operational, administrative or fund-raising role in the initiative.

-"This incredible facility will have a significant impact on women's economic development around the world," President Donald Trump said in a statement.
+"This incredible facility will have a significant impact on women's economic development around the world," the President said in a statement.
 "It will help increase opportunities and economic growth while addressing unique barriers women entrepreneurs face.
 I am proud the United States is helping to lead support of this unprecedented initiative."

 Ivanka Trump has experience as a female entrepreneur herself.
 In addition to a career in real estate, she created a successful apparel and accessory business.
 She took a formal leave of absence from her eponymous brand in January, but kept her ownership stake and moved the assets into a trust.